j-hau/react-template/README.md

+# React-Component-Lib-Visualisation

+This project is attempting to render the same page using different component libraries (Material UI, Material You, Ant, etc...) with the same data to compare how it looks.\
+Uses Rematch for the central storage, React-router to select the pages.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).